-- ASIC is Australia's integrated corporate, markets, financial services and consumer credit regulator.
-ASIC is established under the Australian Securities and Investments Commission Act 2001 (ASIC Act). - Our vision is for a fair, strong and efficient financial system for all Australians.
-To realise our vision, we will use all our regulatory tools to: - (a) change behaviours to drive good consumer and investor outcomes; - (b) act against misconduct to maintain trust and integrity in the financial system;
+ASIC is Australia's integrated corporate, markets, financial services and consumer credit regulator.
+ASIC is established under the Australian Securities and Investments Commission Act 2001 (ASIC Act).

-- (c) promote strong and innovative development of the financial system; and - (d) help Australians to be in control of their financial lives. - 11 The ASIC Act requires ASIC to: - (a) maintain, facilitate and improve the performance of the financial system, and the entities within it, in the interests of commercial certainty, reducing business costs, and the efficiency and development of the economy; - (b) promote confident and informed participation of investors and consumers in the financial system; - administer the law effectively and with minimal procedural requirements; - (d) efficiently and quickly receive, process and store information that is given to ASIC; - (e) make information about companies and other bodies available to the public as soon as practicable; and - (f) take whatever action we can, and which is necessary, to enforce and give effect to the law. - ASIC monitors and promotes market integrity and consumer protection in relation to the Australian financial system.
-It also monitors and promotes market integrity and consumer protection in relation to the payments system, by promoting the adoption of approved industry standards and codes of practice, the protection of consumer interests, community awareness of payments system issues, and sound customer-banker relationships. - Our Corporate Plan 2019-23: Focus 2019-20 explains how we use our strategic planning framework to achieve our vision and mission.
+- The ASIC Act requires ASIC to strive to: - (a) maintain, facilitate and improve the performance of the financial system, and the entities within it, in the interests of commercial certainty, reducing business costs, and the efficiency and development of the economy; - (b) promote confident and informed participation of investors and consumers in the financial system; - (c) administer the law effectively and with minimal procedural requirements;

+- (d) efficiently and quickly receive, process and store information that is given to ASIC; - (e) make information about companies and other bodies available to the public as soon as practicable; and - (f) take whatever action we can, and which is necessary, to enforce and give effect to the law. - 10 ASIC's statutory objectives include enforcing and giving effect to the laws we administer.
+We use a range of regulatory tools and remedies to address misconduct.
+This includes taking enforcement action, such as court action, against individuals and entities where warranted.
+In doing so, we seek to deter poor behaviour and ensure that individuals act in accordance with the law. - ASIC also has the function of monitoring and promoting market integrity and consumer protection in relation to the Australian financial system.
+It monitors and promotes market integrity and consumer protection in relation to the payments system, by promoting the adoption of approved industry standards and codes of practice, the protection of consumer interests, community awareness of payments system issues, and sound customer- banker relationships. - 12 Our vision is for a fair, strong and efficient financial system for all Australians.
+Our Corporate Plan 2019-23: Focus 2019-20 explains how we use our strategic planning framework to achieve our vision.
 The framework guides the development of our priorities and actions.
 It is based on the monitoring and analysis of our operating environment, the identification of threats and behaviours that lead to harm (through our threats, harms and behaviours framework), and the prioritisation of those harms that need to be addressed.
 This strategic planning process supports how we plan our regulatory action and allocate our regulatory costs.